ombhujel/Event-Sync/README.md

 The credential file is under auth, and the credentials are partially removed.

-The sequence diagram is provided and also a screencast explainig all the code and api calls in detail.
+The sequence diagram is provided which explains all the events that happens during one interaction.